Rosenstein denies that he proposed secretly taping Trump

-WASHINGTON (AP) — Deputy Attorney General Rod Rosenstein denied a New York Times report Friday that he suggested that he secretly record President Donald Trump last year to expose chaos in the administration and that he floated the idea of using the 25th Amendment to remove Trump from office.
+WASHINGTON (AP) — Deputy Attorney General Rod Rosenstein denied a New York Times report Friday that he floated the idea of using the 25th Amendment to remove President Donald Trump as unfit for office and suggested secretly recording the president to expose the chaos in the administration.

-The Times cited several people, who were not named, who described episodes that came in the spring of 2017 after FBI Director James Comey was fired.
-The newspaper said its sources also included people who were briefed on memos written by FBI Deputy Director Andrew McCabe.
+The Times cited several people, who were not named, who described the episodes that came in the spring of 2017 after FBI Director James Comey was fired.
+The newspaper’s sources also included people who were briefed on memos written by FBI Deputy Director Andrew McCabe.

+Rosenstein is a frequent target of Trump’s attacks and the story could add to the uncertainty about his future at the Justice Department, despite his denial.

-“The New York Times’ story is inaccurate and factually incorrect,” Rosenstein said in a statement.
+“The New York Times’s story is inaccurate and factually incorrect,” Rosenstein said in a statement.
 “I will not further comment on a story based on anonymous sources who are obviously biased against the department and are advancing their own personal agenda.
 But let me be clear about this: Based on my personal dealings with the president, there is no basis to invoke the 25th Amendment.”

 Most Read Nation & World Stories